-The daily rhythm of the course includes the Ashram’s daily schedule with morning and evening meditations, chanting and spiritual lectures.
-Yoga classes and two high quality organic vegetarian meals will be provided.
+The daily rhythm of the course includes morning and evening meditations, chanting and spiritual lectures.
+Yoga classes and high quality organic vegetarian meals are provided.

 Come connect with the earth, with yourself, and with your community.
 Network with like-minded individuals.
 Experience the great outdoors in a whole new way through hands-on permaculture practice.
-Rekindle a deeper meaning in life.
+Rekindle a deeper meaning in life and a new vision.

 A permaculture design course teaches you how to engage with human and ecological communities in harmonious and ethical ways, trains you to see the world from an entirely new angle, and provides you with the skills to make positive change.

 LEARN WITH YOUR HANDS, HEAD AND HEART

-Our unique interdisciplinary curriculum is designed to engage many learning styles and levels.
+Our unique interdisciplinary curriculum is designed to engage multiple learning styles and levels.
 Students will take what they learn in the classroom and apply it during hands-on activities in our garden, orchards, greenhouse, lavender fields and/or wild woodlands.